HI in Local Group Dwarf Galaxies and Stripping by the Galactic Halo: Results

 Figure~\ref{massdist} shows HI mass normalized by total mass verses galactocentric distance for those dwarfs with measured dynamical masses.
-All of the dwarfs with measured total masses within 270 kpc, with the exception of Canis Venetici II and possibly Sculptor, have limits on their gas fractions that are less than any galaxy beyond 270 kpc.
+The majority of the dwarf galaxies with measured total masses within 270 kpc have limits on their gas fractions that are less than the gas fractions of galaxies beyond 270 kpc.
 We have also plotted the HI mass normalized by V band luminosity (in L$_{\odot}$) in Figure~\ref{lumdist}.
-All dwarfs except possibly Fornax within 270 kpc have M$_{HI}$/L$_{V}$ limits approximately at or below the values of those beyond 270 kpc.
+The non-detected dwarf galaxies within 270 kpc have M$_{HI}$/L$_{V}$ limits that are largely comparable to, or lower than, the values of the detections beyond 270 kpc.
 Figures~\ref{massdist} and~\ref{lumdist} indicate that our limits on HI mass are significant even accounting for a simple scaling by total mass or luminosity.
-The fact that the main outliers in these plots are the two ambiguous detections suggests the HI clouds are less likely to be directly associated with the galaxies.